 Now fast-forward to January of 2002 when I began work on my first video game guide for Bartman Meets Radioactive Man, which I originally posted to GameFAQs.
 It was the first of nearly 40 guides that I wrote for Simpsons games and my first experience "working" with video games.

 Finally, about this site.
 Around the same period in 2002 I discovered a place called Noiseland Arcade created by Simon Lau, and I was inspired to create my own Simpsons video game site just like it.
 I went through all sorts of revisions and free hosts until I finally bit the bullet and set up my own place.

 It's been some years and the site was down for a decade until I resurrected the place in March 2018.
-I started a full-fledged career in video games in 2004 and it led to some of the best experiences and travels of my life, thanks in part to this hobby.
-I even worked on The Simpsons Game and attend the launch party in 2007!
-There's lot to catch up on and I'm excited to preserve as much of it as possible!
+During that silent period I was in the midst of a video game career that started in 2004 and it's led to some of the best experiences and travels of my life, and I credit it all to this hobby.
+I even got to work on The Simpsons Game and attend the launch party in 2007!
+There's lot to catch up on and I'm excited to preserve as much of it as possible.